lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ### Kind

 An alternative is *kind* - see https://kind.sigs.k8s.io/docs/user/quick-start/ for installation instructions.
-Since this is a docker-in-docker approach, its usage is different.
+Since this is a Docker-in-Docker approach, its usage is different.

-**FIX THS - need to add more details**
+**FIX THIS:** - need to add more details

 Kind supports a multiple nodes.

 <a name="creating-an-application-archive-project-for-kubernetes-from-tibco-streambase-studio-trade"></a>